 Points likelihood: 71% Last points: 2019 Last DNF: 2016

 The fourth-most likely grid slot to score points at Albert Park is fourth.
-Last season, Max Verstappen became the first driver to finish on the podium having started fourth at the track since 2015.
-In the last ten years, two DNFs – for Michael Schumacher in 2012 and Kimi Raikkonen in 2016 – are the only occasions that the driver starting fourth has failed to finish in the top six.
+In 2019, Max Verstappen became the first driver to finish on the podium having started fourth at the track since 2015.
+In the last ten races in Melbourne, two DNFs – for Michael Schumacher in 2012 and Kimi Raikkonen in 2016 – are the only occasions that the driver starting fourth has failed to finish in the top six.
 The driver starting fourth has been victorious twice, in 1997 and 2010.

 Points likelihood: 67% Last points: 2019 Last DNF: 2018